michimiura/image_pre_processing_for_FISH-QUANT/README.md

 source("outline_from_cellpose.v3.R")
 ```

-This R script takes masks produced with cellpose (nuclei and cytoplasm), traces the perimeter of these masks, and produces a text file containing XY coordinates of the outlines (nuc and cyto) for each cell, in the format that is compatible with FISH-QUANT.
+This R script takes masks produced with cellpose (nuclei and cytoplasm), traces the perimeter of these masks with Moore's neighbour tracing algorithm, and produces a text file containing XY coordinates of the outlines (nucleus and cytoplasm) for each cell, in the format that is compatible with FISH-QUANT.